YassWorks/Ally/README.md

 Ally can take your files, embed them into its knowledge base, and use them to respond to your prompts with a high level of accuracy.

+Currently, Ally's embedding functions can use:

+- Hugging Face models (locally)
+- Ollama Embedding models (locally)
+- More on the way.

 **RAG Tutorial:**

 1. Setup the `config.json` as shown below with the appropriate embedding settings.